jsware/jsware.github.io/_uml2/20-overview.md

 The architecture of a software-intensive system can be best described by five interlocking views; the Use Case View, Design View, Interaction View, Implementation View and Deployment View.
 Each view is a projection into the organisation, structure and behaviour of the system from a particular vantage point.

-{% include pop src="/assets/images/uml2/architectural-views.drawio.svg" alt="Architectural Views" caption="Capturing a system's architecture" %}
+{% include figure popup=true image_path="/assets/images/uml2/architectural-views.drawio.svg" alt="Architectural Views" caption="Capturing a system's architecture" %}

 The UML architectural views align with the [4+1 Architectural View Model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model) by Philippe Krutchen: